 Form of standardization

-The decision of whether LC should be a standalone standard (i.e., 802.11.3) or an amendment (802.11xx), should be left to the Study Group.
+The decision of whether LC should be a standalone standard (i.e., 802.11.3) or an amendment (802.11xx), should be left to the Study Group and 802.11 WG.
 However, the benefits of inheriting the upper portion of the 802.11 MAC and services it provides are seen as key enablers for the commercial success of the technology and therefore the LC TIG recommends that LC should be considered to become an 802.11 amendment rather than a standalone standard.

-Reuse of 802.11 MAC – which MAC (ah/ad?)?
+Reuse of 802.11 MAC

-The LC protocol is expected to reuse the existing facilities within 802.11.
-However, modifications specific for the operation of LC may be suggested that could improve the efficiency for particular implementations.
+The LC protocol is expected to reuse the existing facilities within 802.11, such as distributed coordination function (DCF), power save modes, session establishment / tear down procedure and block acknowledgement etc. However, modifications specific for the operation of LC may be suggested that could improve the efficiency for particular implementations.

 Assumptions that are potentially not valid in the LC context